We Protect Clients Against Negligent Health Care Providers

 The outcome of an individual case depends on a variety of factors unique to that case.
 Case results do not guarantee or predict a similar result in any similar or future case.

-Illinois Medical Malpractice Lawyers at Cates Mahoney, LLC Seek Justice for Victims of Medical Malpractice
+Illinois Medical Malpractice Lawyers at The Cates Law Firm, LLC Seek Justice for Victims of Medical Malpractice